 Temperature of blood

-In major medical operations involving the cardiovascular system, such as a heart transplant, the patient’s core body temperature is often reduced for the duration of the operation.
-By linking the patient up to a heart-lung machine, not only can the patient’s blood circulation be maintained but also the blood can be oxygenated and cooled.
-At the conclusion of the operation, the core temperature needs to be raised.
+In major surgery involving the cardiovascular system, such as a heart transplant, the patient’s core body temperature is often lowered for the duration of the operation.
+By linking the patient up to a heart-lung machine, the patient’s blood circulation can be maintained and the blood can also be oxygenated and cooled.
+At the end of the surgery, the core temperature needs to be raised.
 If this is done too quickly, brain damage can result.
-A more accurate method of determining the blood temperature needs to be found.
+A more accurate method of determining the blood temperature is needed.

 Part of Rainer’s research work in biophotonics has focused on this problem.
-It involves the production of a pure white light beam such that all wavelengths present have the same amplitude.
-This beam is then passed through a thin layer of the patient’s blood as it travels through the heart-lung machine.
-The transmitted light is then analysed using a spectrometer, and from this, an accurate measure of the blood temperature can be made.
+It involves the production of a pure white light beam in which all wavelengths have the same amplitude.
+This beam is passed through a thin layer of the patient’s blood as it travels through the heart-lung machine.
+The transmitted light is analysed using a spectrometer, and from this, an accurate measure of the blood temperature can be made.

 Recent trials of this proposed non-invasive method have been encouraging, but further development is needed.